HugoByte/aurras-event-feed-eth-js/README.md

 ### Configuration

-Configurations are passed through environment variables which can be found [here](/docs/configuration.md).
+Configurations are passed through environment variables.

 For local development and testing create a **.env** file with respective configurations in the project root folder.